Best Database Software for Small Business

 All in all Access is a great solution for small businesses because it offers the usability to the non tech guru at a cost well within reason.
 Additionally you may already be sitting on a seat of Access if you purchased the MS Office Pro suit.
 Access has its short comings but for the small business owner it offers a great place to start without requiring much more knowledge than what is needed to run MS Word or Excel.

-3 thoughts on “Best Database Software for Small Business”
+3 responses to “Best Database Software for Small Business”

 Another solution if you are up for it is to host your database on a server with MySQL and use your browser as your front end.
 This of course would require a bit of work.